bcarrell/bcarrell.github.io/content/posts/fireplace.md

 </figure>

-Since you added a `dev` source-path in that configuration, include a `user.clj` file within.
+Since you added a `dev` source-path in that configuration, include a `user.clj` file within that directory.
 This file will support your fancy new Reloaded/Component workflow by including a bunch of functions automatically at REPL startup.

 <figure>
 <figcaption>dev/user.clj</figcaption>